All eyes are on whether the pound, which has risen against the yen, will continue to climb higher

 - Japan Economic Watchers Survey

-Last weekend, the U.S. dollar fell against the euro following the release of the U.S. February employment report on the 6th, which showed that nonfarm payrolls fell by 92,000—a miss of market expectations of 60,000 and a sharp decline from the previous month’s gain of 130,000.The EUR/USD pair rose from 1.1546 to 1.1621, rebounding from the -2σ level of the hourly Bollinger Bands.
+Last weekend, the U.S. dollar fell against the euro following the release of the U.S. February employment report on the 6th, which showed that nonfarm payrolls fell by 92,000—a miss of market expectations of 60,000—down from 130,000 the previous month.The EUR/USD pair rose from 1.1546 to 1.1621, rebounding from the -2σ level of the hourly Bollinger Bands.
 On the 4-hour chart, the RSI, which had fallen to 22, recovered to 46.
-On the daily chart, the 200-day EMA is acting as a support level, and a rebound is underway.
+On the daily chart, the 200-period EMA is acting as a support level, and a rebound is underway.